NicolasBizzozzero/fforest/README.md

 ## Usage

 ## Requirements
-* This software doesn't work with Windows OSes, this is due to the fact that reading CSV files with a Windows system does not operate correctly.
+* This software **doesn't work with Windows OSes**, this is due to the fact that reading CSV files with a Windows system does not operate correctly.
-* This software can be run with Python 3.5 and above.
+* This software can be run with **Python 3.5** and above.
 I do not have tested it with other Python 3 versions, but due to type hints, I suppose that it can't works with Python 2.

 ## Dependencies
-* docopt >=
+* docopt >= 0.6.2

 ## Contributing
 1. Fork the project.